Ekpenga9000/interactive-maze-solver-visualizer/maze_solver_visualizer/README.md

 This project demonstrates fundamental computer science algorithms through an interactive maze-solving visualizer.
 Watch as different pathfinding algorithms explore mazes in **real-time with live step-by-step visualization**, allowing you to see exactly how each algorithm thinks, explores, and makes decisions as it searches for the solution.

+## 🎥 Video Presentation

+Watch the video presentation and demo on YouTube: [Maze Solver & Visualizer - Demo](https://youtu.be/UnIALJ3nWes)

 ## Features

 - **Maze Generation**: Random maze generation using recursive backtracking algorithm